Gwyneth Paltrow leads tributes for Italian fashion designer Valentino Garavani

 He went on to become synonymous with dressing high society with Diana, Princess of Wales, actress Elizabeth Taylor and former US first lady Jacqueline “Jackie” Kennedy Onassis among his clients.

-Tributes have since poured in from leading figures from across industries, including his long-time partner, Giammetti, who posted a photograph of Valentino on Instagram with the caption “…forever…”
+Tributes poured in from leading figures from across industries, including his long-time partner Giammetti, model Elizabeth Hurley and reality TV star Kim Kardashian.

+Hurley said: “30 years of extraordinary friendship… Valentino was eternally kind and generous to me and my son Damian, whom Valentino called ‘The Little Prince’.

+“I will cherish our time together for the rest of my life.”

 Paltrow, who wore a Valentino gown for her wedding to Brad Falchuk in 2018 as well as a bright pink long-sleeved dress at the 2013 Met Gala said the news felt like the “end of an era”.